Rizz (EP)

 Rizz is the second extended play by South Korean singer Soojin.
 It was released by BRD Communications on May 23, 2024, and contains six tracks, including the lead single, "Mona Lisa".

 Background

 On April 18, 2024, it was revealed that Soojin would be releasing her new album in May.
-On April 29, it was announced that the singer's second mini-album, titled Rizz, would be released on May 23, 2024.
+On April 29, it was announced that the singer's second extended play, titled Rizz, would be released on May 23, 2024.
 On May 2, the track listing was unveiled with "Mona Lisa" announced as the lead single.
 A highlight medley featuring snippets of the songs was released on May 20.
 Teasers for the music video for "Mona Lisa" were released on May 21 and 22.

 Aesthetics and influences

 The visuals and themes of Rizz draw inspiration from Leonardo da Vinci's Mona Lisa.

 The album's visuals are inspired by Leonardo da Vinci's popular portrait painting Mona Lisa.
 In concept photos, Soojin is seen wearing "skin-colored mini dress, long black hair, and nude makeup" to create "chic and alluring atmosphere".
 The photos portray the singer as the Mona Lisa, in front of a background reminiscent of the Vinci's portrait.

 The Delicate version of the concept photos features "trendy gore, punk style and purple core makeup".
 The visuals picture Soojin "lying on a platform" and "spreading metal wings" against "a dark, and cold background".
 The Wild version shows Soojin wearing a "leopard print dress and leather styling" among "lush greenery".